Jack Trevor: Nazi propaganda films

 In September 1939, he was arrested and interned by the Gestapo as an enemy alien.
 Propaganda Minister Joseph Goebbels demanded he record English-language radio broadcasts for the regime.
 Though he initially refused, he later complied due to threats against himself and his family.
 Over the course of the war, he appeared in several propaganda films, including Carl Peters, Ohm Krüger, and My Life for Ireland.

 Post-war life and trial

 After the surrender and dissolution of the Nazi government, Trevor surrendered himself to Allied forces.
-He was extradited to the United Kingdom in 1945 and interned for two years while awaiting trial for war crimes.
+He was extradited to the United Kingdom in 1945 and interned for two years while awaiting trial for collaborationism.
 In 1947, he was convicted by the Central Criminal Court of "doing acts likely to assist the enemy with intent to assist the enemy" and sentenced to three years imprisonment (of a possible life sentence), but later successfully appealed the conviction, on the grounds that he was acting under duress.
 The case is recorded as R v Steane.

 Trevor eventually moved to Deal, Kent, and died in 1976.